Shroud of Turin: Image analysis

 Both art-historical digital image processing and analog techniques have been applied to the shroud images.

-In 1976, scientists used NASA imaging equipment to analyse a photograph of the shroud image and decoded the shroud image into a 3-dimensional image.

-Optical physicist and former STURP member John Dee German has noted that it is not difficult to make a photograph which has 3D qualities.
+In 1976 scientists used imaging equipment from the American National Aeronautics and Space Administration (NASA) to analyze a photograph of the Shroud image and decoded the shroud image into a three-dimensional image.
+The optical physicist and former STURP member John Dee German has noted that it is not difficult to make a photograph which has 3D qualities.
 If the object being photographed is lit from the front, and a non-reflective "fog" of some sort exists between the camera and the object, then less light will reach and reflect back from the portions of the object that are farther from the lens, thus creating a contrast which is dependent on distance.

 The front image on the shroud is 1.95 metres long, and is not exactly the same size as the rear image, which is 2.02 m long.
 Analysis of the images found them to be compatible with the shroud having been used to wrap a body 1.75 m long.

 The image could be compared to oshiguma, the making of face-prints as an artform, in Japan.
 Furthermore, the subject's physical appearance corresponds to Byzantine iconography.

-The Shroud cloth is composed of threads of a nominal diameter of 0.15 mm, woven with fibers of linen with a diameter of about 10-20 µm.
+The Shroud cloth is composed of threads of a nominal diameter of 0.15 mm, woven with fibers of linen with a diameter of about 10-20 μm.